MaastrichtU-IDS/translator-openpredict/README.md

 ---

-### Run the API ⚙️
+### Deploy the API 🛩️

-The API can be started in different ways:
+3 options are available to deploy the API

 #### Option 1: Run from the command line